 The SVWDB receives a majority of its revenue from U.S. government funded grants, all of which are subject to audit.
 The ultimate determination of amounts received under these programs is generally based upon allowable costs reported to and subject to audit by sponsoring agencies.
 There exists a contingency to refund any amounts received in excess of allowable costs.
-Management believes that disallowed costs, if any, will be immaterial to the financial statements.
+The SVWDB has recognized all know liabilities to grantors.